• Skip to primary navigation

 For the meatballs

-• In a medium mixing bowl, combine the beef, Sriracha, yogurt, brown sugar, salt, bread crumbs, and egg.
-With a spoon, or your hands, mix the ingredients only until they are evenly combined.
+• In a large mixing bowl, combine the beef, pork, egg, Sriracha, honey, sour cream, coriander, onion powder and salt.
+Mix the ingredients only until they are evenly combined.
 (Do not over mix!)
-Use your hands or a cookie scoop to form the mixture into 1 to 2-inch balls and place them on a plate.
-Cover and set aside.
+Use your hands or a cookie scoop to form the mixture into balls that are about 2 generous tablespoons each, placing them on the parchment-lined sheet pan as you go.
+Cover with plastic wrap and set aside.

 For the sauce

-• Add the prepared meatballs to the sauce, cover, and continue to simmer until the meatballs are cooked through, about 8 minutes.
-(About half way through the cooking process, remove the lid and gently move the meatballs around a bit.)
+• Add the prepared meatballs to the sauce, and gently flip them over with a teaspoon, so they're coated on all sides.
+Cover and simmer over low heat until the meatballs are cooked through, about 10 minutes.
+Half way through the cooking process, gently flip the meatballs.

 NUTRITION

-Keywords unique pasta recipes, fall comfort food recipes
+Keywords unique pasta recipes, comfort food recipes for fall and winter

 Have you tried this recipe?I'd love to see it on Instagram!
 Tag me at @cookingontheweekends or leave a comment & rating below.